tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): Who do character variables require a '$' to be assigned formats?
 - *Question* (akrishnamurthy-stat6250): How should format name be defined for character and numeric data ?
 - Question (lceballos-stat6250): Why can't the format with the VALUE statement end in a period?
+- *Question* (kamirneni-stat6250): Is format that is stored Work.formats is temporary or permanent?
+- *Answer* (kamirneni-stat6250): The format exists for the current SAS session.
+It is erased after the SAS session ends.